-The latest OSA version (9.0) includes significant improvements of the IBIS/ISGRI imaging software, obtained by taking into account the presence and exact location of the screws, inserts and glue used to hold the mask in place.
-This is done by excluding the detector pixels onto which these defects are projected by a bright source in the field of view.
+Starting with version 9.0 of OSA, improvements of the IBIS/ISGRI imaging software have been made by taking into account the presence and exact location of the screws, inserts and glue used to hold the mask in place.

+defects are projected by a bright source in the field of view.
 This operation yields a seven-fold improvement in sensitivity around bright sources, which, in turn, allows for the detection of much fainter sources (see Figure 12).

 Even better results will be obtained by taking into account the precise shape, size and thickness of the mask defects; this is the aim of the mask calibration efforts.
-The goal is to measure the actual transparency of the mask as a function of energy with a 1% precision, and construct a 3D geometrical model of the mask.
+The goal is to measure the a 3D geometrical model of the mask.
 The empirically accurate model of the mask would then be used in the deconvolution process, further refining the image analysis software.
 This objective requires a uniform, effective exposure of 1 Ms over the entire mask, and dedicated observations of the Crab, together with scientific observations of the Cygnus region, are used to attain it.